suika2engine/suika2/README.md

 Suika2 consists of a platform independent part and a hardware abstraction layer (HAL).
 The platform independent part is written in ANSI C. HALs are currently written in C, Objective-C and Java.

 If you want to port Suika2 to a new target platform, it is only necessary to write a HAL.

+## Suika2 Pro for Creators

+`Suika2 Pro for Creators` is a visual debugger for Windows.

 ## Contribution